 Seek out the Office of Academic Advising and Support (342 Reilly Hall) if you have questions as a new transfer student.
-Nancy Piscitell, our Transfer Student Liaison is here to provide you with information or refer you to someone who will be able to answer your questions.
-You can contact her via email: email@example.com, or by phone at 315-445-4624.
+Duane Melzer, our Advisor for Transfer Student Engagement is here to provide you with information or refer you to someone who will be able to answer your questions.
+You can contact him via email: email@example.com, or by phone at 315-445-4775.

 Research your deepest interests alongside a faculty member in your discipline.
 Consider using the resources of the Office of Career Advising and Development early and often (344 Reilly Hall).